-- 1) Fill the fuel tank completely with 12 liters - 2 Warm up the engine for 3 minutes in the "NEUTRAL" position. - 3 Run the engine for 5 minutes at the slowest speed. - 4 Run the engine for 10 minutes at half speed.
+- 1 Fill fuel tank completely. - 2 Warm up the engine for 3 minutes in the "NEUTRAL" position. - 3 Run the engine for 5 minutes at the slowest speed. - 4) Run the engine for 10 minutes at half speed.

 In Steps 2 and 3 above, the oil used for storage inside the engine will be flushed out to assure optimum performance.